Mission Partners

 Wycliffe Bible Translators

-Church Representative: Barbara Cottier
+Church Representative: Rowan Saunders

 Wycliffe Bible Translators want everyone to hear God speak to them as they engage with the Bible in their language.
 Unfortunately, 1.5 billion people are still waiting for the Bible in the language that speaks to them best.
 It's not right that some of us have free access to the Bible while others don't.
-Together we can change this.
+Together, we can change this.

 Gift and Kathryn Asiku in Uganda